andela-technology/qualified-docs/content/reference/languages/javascript/karma-tdd.md

 ## Language Version

-All code run in the browser is compiled via `tsc`, so you can safely use ES2015 code.
+All code run in the browser is transpiled via Babel, so you can safely use ES2015 code.

 ## Using Mocha